hyperledger/fabric/docs/source/ledger/ledger.md

 * **Signature**

-  This section, illustrated by S4, contains a cryptgraphic signature, created by the client application.
+  This section, illustrated by S4, contains a cryptographic signature, created by the client application.
 This field is used to check that the transaction details have not been tampered with, as it requires the application's private key to generate it.